AfonsoVReis/social-news-platform/README.md

 Considerations:

 - `CSS modules` usage could be mostly replaced by `Material UI` + `Emotion` `sx` prop, but i think it was important to showcase CSS usage.
-- Most `Material UI` components are being encapsulated to leverage styling with `CSS modules` instead of directly manipulating the `MUI` components.
+- Most `Material UI` components are encapsulated to leverage styling with `CSS modules` instead of directly manipulating the `MUI` components.
 - The app uses [clsx](https://www.npmjs.com/package/clsx) to merge `classNames` and apply variants if applicable.

 ## Code base linting and formatting